archfrog/KioskForge/README.md

 The following known issues exist with KioskForge:

 1. The `rotate_screen` option does not work with touch screens, only the display is rotated (the mouse is not affected).
+   A solution for this has been implemented on March 19th, 2025, but I cannot test it due to lack of a touch screen.

 ## Development